 On their own, this healthy root vegetable is a great treat for your dog.
 Sweet potatoes are high in vitamins and are considered a very healthy treat for adults, children and pets.
 The best way to serve this to your pet is peeled, cooked and chopped up to mix it in with your dog’s food.

-However, sweet potato casserole with marshmallows and brown sugar fall on the do NOT give list.
+However, sweet potato casserole with marshmallows and brown sugar fall on the DO NOT give your dog list.
 There are too many sweet ingredients in this dish that will upset your dog’s tummy.
-Canned yams are also on the banned list.
+Canned yams, another name for it, is also on the banned list.

-Dogs can enjoy canned pumpkin, just not in the yummy, delicious pie form.
-Canned pumpkin is not sugary and spicy with ingredients that are not good for your fur-baby, such as pumpkin pie spice, nutmeg and if your dog is lactose intolerant, condensed milk will also upset their stomachs.
-Canned pumpkin is loaded with fiber and lots of vitamins.
+Dogs can enjoy canned pumpkin and some people give them this for added vitamins and fiber in their dog's diets.
+However, you cannot give your dog pumpkin in the yummy, delicious pie form.
+Canned pumpkin is not sugary and spicy but what we add to it is what is not good for our fur-babies: pumpkin pie spice, nutmeg and sweetened or condensed milk.
+Canned pumpkin directly from the can is loaded with fiber and lots of vitamins.
 It is often recommended by veterinarians to aid with loose stools in ill pets.

 Remember, pumpkin spice won’t make your pet feel nice.
 Just a teaspoon of plain pumpkin is plenty to make them thankful!